 We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to the securities offered by this prospectus.
 This prospectus, which forms a part of such registration statement, does not contain all of the information included in the registration statement.
 For further information pertaining to us and our securities, you should refer to the registration statement and to its exhibits.
 The registration statement has been filed electronically and may be obtained in any manner listed below.
 Whenever we make reference in this prospectus to any of our contracts, agreements or other documents, the references are not necessarily complete.
-If a contract or document has been filed as an exhibit to the registration statement in this prospectus relating to a contract or document filed as an exhibit to a registration statement or report is qualified in all respects by the filed exhibit.
+If a contract or document has been filed as an exhibit to the registration statement or a report we file under the Exchange Act, you should refer to the copy of the contract or document that has been filed.
+Each statement in this prospectus relating to a contract or document filed as an exhibit to a registration statement or report is qualified in all respects by the filed exhibit.